-This is an Action project, aiming to understand, map, and ultimately reduce the use of pesticides and fertilizers, and encourage sustainable alternative practices in the context of home farming and gardening.
-Based in the Neiva river mouth area, in the municipality of Esposende, Portugal, it works with a community of home farmers and gardeners.
-The project generated open data collections on pesticide and fertilizer usage in home production (farming and gardening) and sustainable practices for home farming and gardening.
+This project aimed to understand, map, and ultimately reduce the use of pesticides and fertilisers, and encourage sustainable alternative practices in the context of home farming and gardening.
+Based in the Neiva river mouth area, in the municipality of Esposende, Portugal, it worked with a community of home farmers and gardeners.
+The project generated open data on pesticide and fertiliser usage in home production (farming and gardening) and sustainable practices for home farming and gardening.

 Loss of the Night

-This is an Investigation project, inviting citizen scientists worldwide to measure light pollution by using the human visual system as a light meter.
+This project invites citizen scientists worldwide to measure light pollution by using the human visual system as a light meter.
 Participants look for specific stars, and report if they can see them from their location through the Loss of the Night App.
 Measurements can be made wherever the sky is observable, for example in parks or in open spaces.
-The observations are sent anonymously to the Globe at Night project where they are archived.
+Observations are sent anonymously to the Globe at Night project to be archived.

 The illumination of the night sky increases annually, outshining the stars, indicating energy waste, and disturbing sensitive nocturnal species.
 Scientists are concerned that light pollution might have a big impact on nocturnal ecosystems, but they have very little information on how skyglow is changing, especially considering the recent transition to LED lighting.
 This cannot be achieved with current satellites, and in general is difficult to do via remote sensing, because satellites look at the ground, not towards the sky.

-This is a virtual project, which will teach citizens how to collect spatially referenced mobility data about their travel patterns within their local community.
+This is an online project, which teaches citizens how to collect spatially referenced mobility data about their travel patterns within their local community.
 Participants will use the data they collect to encourage and educate their community and local authorities about sustainable travel opportunities and barriers for the town, thus tackling issues of local transport-related pollution.

 Open Soil Atlas

-This is a virtual project, which developes an open-source co-learning center for a local community in Berlin.
-The center will consist of a website presenting guidelines in a textual and infographic form to educate the public and raise awareness about soil quality and fertility, and the correlation between healthy soil and healthy communities.
+This project is developing an open-source co-learning centre for a local community in Berlin.
+The centre will consist of a website presenting guidelines in a textual and infographic form to educate the public and raise awareness about soil quality and fertility, and the correlation between healthy soil and healthy communities.
 Participants learn how to make observations, test soil, interpret results and draw conclusions.
 Soil quality data and GPS locations are collected and will contribute to a high-resolution soil quality map.
 The process will then be replicated and expanded, in order to engage different communities and spread the analysis to new and different sites all over the world.

 Restart data workbench

-This is a virtual project which will adress the global dimensions of pollution and consumerism, and the impacts of the take-make-throw economy.
-It explore together with the repair community what impact repairs of electronic devices have on the environment, especially our carbon footprint.
+This is an online project which addresses the global dimensions of pollution and consumerism, and the impacts of the take-make-throw economy.
+It explores together with the repair community what impact repairs of electronic devices have on the environment, especially our carbon footprint.
 The project will engage the wider public by creating online microtasks to analyse data about attempted repairs, investigating the environmental impacts of the products repaired and using our results to influence policy discussions.

-This is an investigation project, developing a low cost open hardware for gathering and mapping fine-scale marine environmental data, which has not been previously possible to obtain.
+This project has been developing low cost open hardware for gathering and mapping fine-scale marine environmental data, which has not been previously possible to obtain.
 Data is sonified through an onboard speaker allowing paddlers to seek out areas of interest and gain real time feedback of the data.
 The existing system includes underwater temperature sensors and a hydrophone for measuring underwater sound, each recording data every second with GPS, time and date.
 Working with ACTION, two new environmental sensors (turbidity and air quality) were designed and integrated.

-This is an Investigation project, mapping and characterizing public lighting sources.
+This project is mapping and characterising public lighting.
 Volunteers use a low cost diffraction grating on top of their smartphones’ camera to take pictures of street lamps and their emission spectra.
 The resulting images allow classification of the street lamps by comparison with example pictures of well known lighting systems.

 Students, air pollution and DIY sensing

-This is an Education project based in Norway, engaging high school students with the design and execution of their own air quality projects, using an off-the-shelf air quality sensor platform.
-The aim is to create awareness about the sources of air pollution, make the students think of ways to reduce both emission and exposure, and teach them scientific methods.
+This is an educational project based in Norway, engaging high school students with the design and execution of their own air quality projects, using an off-the-shelf air quality sensor.
+The aim is to create awareness of sources of air pollution, make students think of ways to reduce emission and exposure, and teach them scientific methods.